Spies Like Us poster

 The inciting incident occurs at 13 minutes when Despite failing their exams, Emmett and Austin are inexplicably accepted into a special training program.
 They believe they've been recognized as exceptional talents, but are actually selected as disposable decoys for a covert operation..
 At 13% through the film, this Disruption is delayed, allowing extended setup of the story world.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 26 minutes marks the transition into Act II, occurring at 25% of the runtime.
-This illustrates the protagonist's commitment to Emmett and Austin board a plane to Pakistan, officially entering the field as "spies."
+This shows the protagonist's commitment to Emmett and Austin board a plane to Pakistan, officially entering the field as "spies."
 This is their active choice to leave the safety of Washington and embrace their new identities, crossing into a world of real espionage and danger., moving from reaction to action.

 At 51 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat They discover they're actually decoys meant to be captured or killed while the real operatives complete the mission.
+Notably, this crucial beat They discover they're actually decoys meant to be captured or killed while the real operatives complete the mission.
 The false victory of "being spies" collapses into the realization they're expendable pawns.
 The stakes become real and personal., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 77 minutes (75% through) represents the emotional nadir.
 Here, They are captured by Soviet forces at the missile installation.
 Their mission is completely blown, they're prisoners facing execution or worse, and realize their actions may have inadvertently triggered a nuclear crisis.
-Their friendship and their lives appear to be ending., demonstrates the protagonist at their lowest point.
+Their friendship and their lives appear to be ending., reveals the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 82 minutes initiates the final act resolution at 80% of the runtime.
 They realize that being underestimated is their advantage.
 Their bumbling incompetence has taught them to survive through wit, friendship, and improvisation.
 They discover the real plot: rogue elements on both sides are trying to start a war.
 They choose to stop it, not as trained spies, but as themselves., demonstrating the transformation achieved throughout the journey.